vmware/vic-product/docs/user_doc/vic_vsphere_admin/volume_stores.md

 3. If you did not enable anonymous volumes, provide a label for the volume store in the **Volume store name** text box.
 4. Optionally click **+** to add more volume datastores to the VCH, and repeat the proceeding steps for each additional volume datastore.

 **NOTE**: It is not currently possible to specify an NFS share point as a volume store in the Create Virtual Container Host wizard.
 If you use the wizard to create VCHs, after deployment, run `vic-machine configure` with the `--volume-store` option to add NFS share points to the VCH.
+For information about adding volume stores after deployment, see [Add Volume Stores](configure_vch.md#volumes).

 **vic-machine Option**